keisku/kubectl-explore/README.md

 # Fuzzy-find the field explanation from "pod"
 kubectl explore pod

-# Fuzzy-find the field explanation from "node.spec"
+# Fuzzy-find the field explanation from "pod.spec.containers"
 kubectl explore pod.spec.containers

 # Fuzzy-find the field explanation from supported API resources in the selected cluster.